 What do you focus on when reviewing an anime?

-While I discuss many qualities while reviewing anime, such as music, animation quality, overall storytelling, etc., my two favourite things to examine are the themes and motifs in the show, and the characters.
+While I may discuss many qualities while reviewing anime, such as music, animation quality, overall storytelling, etc. in a casual manner, the bulk of my reviews will focus on an integral part of the series/film that pertains to a specific theme or motif, usually pertaining to some sort of cultural, societal, or religious emphasis.
 Sometimes a mediocre anime will have some multi-dimensional themes to it that will warrant it some love.
 Other times you can have a series that looks breath-taking in terms of virtual cinematography, but is as shallow as the pond behind my house during summer time.
-With characters, it has more to do with my ability to empathise.
+I also like to chat about characters, since I am equally fond of character driven narratives as I am plot driven ones.
 I can empathise with a lot of people, and as such I tend to gravitate towards characters who are well-developed, or multi-faceted.
 I also love profound relationships between characters in anime as well, whether they are romantic or platonic.
+Overall, my anime reviews will try to show anime in a positive light whereas possible, unless it’s offensive or harmful in nature.

 What do you focus on when reviewing manga?